SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ``__COLUMN__``      Int     The column number in which it begins.
 ``__FUNCTION__``    String  The name of the declaration in which it appears.
 ================    ======  ===============================================

-..
-TODO: self and Self probably belong here as magic/special literals.
-   Also .dynamicType goes somewhere

 Inside a function,
 the value of ``__FUNCTION__`` is the name of that function,